Cost of Adoption in the US

 - How early in the pregnancy you are matched

 - Whether the expectant mother has health insurance to cover the birth or the adoptive parents are expected to cover those costs

 - How many expectant mothers the adoptive parents are matched with, that don’t proceed to placement, and if the adoptive parents have paid for any of the allowable costs to those mothers

 - Travel costs if the baby is born in another state

 - Race of the baby.
-Some agencies charge less of an adoption fee for a full African American child because they have fewer families waiting to adopt these children.
-This controversial practice is opposed by other agencies and some adoptive parents.
+Some agencies charge less of an adoption fee for a full African American child because fewer families are waiting to adopt them.
+Other agencies and some adoptive parents oppose this controversial practice.
+(This is becoming less common.)

 - Whether the agency has a sliding fee scale